TBCX

 • If the header carries a recorded authored source path, reads it into a Tcl_Obj for info script restoration.

 • Registers precompiled lambdas in a persistent per-interpreter ApplyShim that recovers the compiled representation if type shimmer evicts it.
+A subsequent load reactivates the shim after apply is renamed, deleted, restored, or recreated.

 • Removes the ProcShim and OOShim after execution; the ApplyShim persists for the interpreter’s lifetime.